Barbenheimer: Marketing and emergence as cultural phenomenon

 The marketing strategies for Barbie and Oppenheimer were notably different.
 Barbie employed an extensive campaign, reportedly costing $150 million, featuring immersive partnerships and product tie-ins.
 In contrast, Oppenheimer opted for a more restrained approach, using trailers and an online countdown leading to the 78th anniversary of the first nuclear test to build anticipation.

 Both films held their premieres in London in July 2023: Barbie on July 12, and Oppenheimer the following day.
-On July 14, SAG-AFTRA declared a strike, halting promotional activities involving its members.
+Promotional activities were suspended due to the 2023 SAG-AFTRA strike, which began on July 14.
 Margot Robbie expressed support for the strike at Barbies premiere, while Oppenheimers cast left their screening early in solidarity, after the event was moved up by an hour.
 SAG-AFTRA President Fran Drescher later claimed studios had "duped" the union into extending negotiations by 12 days to allow continued promotion of major summer releases like Barbie and Oppenheimer.

 The term "Barbenheimer" was first used in a tweet dated April 15, 2022, by Matt Neglia, editor-in-chief of the entertainment awards site Next Best Picture.
-The post humorously commented on the seemingly endless casting announcements for both Barbie and Oppenheimer, though Neglia later claimed he did not recall writing it.
+The post humorously commented on the seemingly endless casting announcements for both Barbie and Oppenheimer, though Neglia later said he did not recall writing it.
 Interest in the term grew rapidly in 2023 as online users embraced the stark contrast between the two films, sharing memes and fan-made posters across social media platforms like Twitter.
 Etsy sellers capitalized on the trend by creating themed merchandise, including shirts that initially featured the films' official wordmarks and later adopted a Barbie-style "Barbenheimer" design.

 Online users embraced Barbie and Oppenheimer as a double feature, with the debate over the ideal viewing order becoming part of the meme.
 Margot Robbie suggested watching Barbie, then Oppenheimer, and then Barbie again, while Issa Rae, who plays President Barbie, joked that ending with Oppenheimer might signal sociopathic tendencies.
 CNN Entertainment writer Scottie Andrew recommended watching Oppenheimer first and Barbie second, comparing it to "saving dessert for after dinner".